nixworks/public/news/2015/02/4/README.md

 Criminals can use the numbers at hospitals and pharmacies to receive care and prescriptions, racking up charges and wrecking victims&#x27; medical records.

 ### [Under investigation for corruption, Mao Xiaofeng resigns as the President of Minsheng Banking Corporation.
 China's Communist Party anti-graft agency links him and disgraced Chinese official Ling Jihua. ](/news/2015/02/4/under-investigation-for-corruption-mao-xiaofeng-resigns-as-the-president-of-minsheng-banking-corporation-china-s-communist-party-anti-graf.md)
-_Context: China, Ling Jihua, Mao Xiaofeng, Minsheng Banking Corporation_
+_Context: Ling Jihua, Mao Xiaofeng, Minsheng Banking Corporation, People's Republic of China_

 ### [A TransAsia Airways ATR 72 turboprop aircraft with 58 people on board en route from the Taiwanese capital Taipei to Kinmen, Taiwan crashes into the Keelung River near Taipei just after liftoff killing at least 31 people with several injures and missing. ](/news/2015/02/4/a-transasia-airways-atr-72-turboprop-aircraft-with-58-people-on-board-en-route-from-the-taiwanese-capital-taipei-to-kinmen-taiwan-crashes-i.md)
 A TransAsia Airways Corp. turboprop plane crashed into a river near Taipei moments after taking off, killing at least 25 of the 58 people on board in the second fatal accident in less than a year for the Taiwanese airline.